rangoo94/object-regexp/README.md

 const matchingExpression = '([Rule][Rule][Rule])?' // optional will check for 3 objects
 ```

-Also, if you would like to get content from inside you can used named groups:
+Also, if you would like to get content from inside you can use named groups:

 ```js
 const input = [ { type: 'Rule' }, { type: 'Rule' }, { type: 'Rule' } ]